haskell-nix/hnix/README.md

 ### Evaluating Nixpkgs with HNix

-Currently the main high-level goal is to be able to evaluate all of nixpkgs.
-To run this yourself, first build hnix with `nix-build`, then run the following
+Currently the main high-level goal is to be able to evaluate all of Nixpkgs.
+To run this yourself, first build `hnix` with `nix-build`, then run the following
 command:

 ```